nprapps/nprapps.github.com/_posts/2015-02-18-multivariate-testing.markdown

 **900 people clicked one of the links to the Look At This social media accounts** -- either Facebook, Tumblr or Twitter.
 Facebook was the most popular of the links, account for 52.2% of clicks.
 Tumblr accounted for 41.8%, while Twitter only accounted for 6%.

-Unfortunately, due to the information we lost using custom variables, we do not know whether the like-story prompt was as successful in this case as it was in the support case.
+Unfortunately, due to the information we lost using custom variables, we do not know whether the care question was as successful in this case as it was in the support case.

 ### Email us

 ![email prompt](/img/posts/mvt-email.png)

-The email link, which only appeared if a user clicked "No" when asked if she loved the story, received **39 clicks.** 390 people clicked no in total, so **10% of users took action.** We received eight actual emails from this.
+The email link, which only appeared if a user clicked "No" on the care question, received **39 clicks.** 390 people clicked no in total, so **10% of users took action.** We received eight actual emails from this.

 ### Next post clicks